Ivan Vakarchuk

-Ivan Oleksandrovych Vakarchuk (Іван Олександрович Вакарчук; 6 March 1947 – 4 April 2020) was a Ukrainian and Soviet physicist, politician and social activist.
+Ivan Oleksandrovych Vakarchuk (Іван Олександрович Вакарчук; 6 March 1947 – 4 April 2020) was a Ukrainian and Soviet physicist, academic leader, and politician, who contributed to science policy and civil society.
 From 1990 to 2007 and again between 2010 and 2013 he was rector of the Lviv University.
 In 2007-2010 he was Minister of Education and Science of Ukraine.
-Hero of Ukraine (awarded on 5 March 2007), he was father of the leader of the rock band Okean Elzy Svyatoslav Vakarchuk.
+He received the Hero of Ukraine award on 5 March 2007.
+He was father of the leader of the rock band Okean Elzy Svyatoslav Vakarchuk.

 Early life

 Ivan Vakarchuk was born on 6 March 1947 in the village of Brătușeni, Edineț District, Moldavian SSR.

 Education

 In 1965 Vakarchuk received his secondary education by finishing with honours a local middle school in Brătușeni.
 In 1965–1970 he studied at the Faculty of Physics at the University of Lviv.
 From 1970 to 1973 he continued his studies at postgraduate research (aspirantura) of the Lviv section of condensed state statistical theory of the Institute of Theoretical Physics, affiliated with the Ukrainian Academy of Sciences.

 In 1974 he defended his candidature thesis "Application of the method of displacements and collective variables in the study of interacting Bose particles near absolute zero", and in 1980 his doctoral thesis "Microscopic theory of Bose liquid".
 Ivan Vakarchuk represented the Lviv school of statistical physics founded by Ihor Yukhnovskyi, member of the National Academy of Sciences of Ukraine.